 Where to stay in Chefchaouen

-3 Weeks Morocco Trip Itinerary / Fes, the surprise
+3 weeks in Morocco – Fes, the surprise

 I took the train from Marrakech to Fes with the idea to spend the night there and on the next morning to go straight to Chefchaoeun, which I did.
-This night that I spend in Fes though, I met some cool people in my hostel, we went out for a dinner and it seemed absolutely okay.
+This night that I spend in Fes though, I met some cool people in my hostel, we went out for dinner and the city seemed absolutely fine for me.

 Things to do in Fes